 The University is committed to supporting all of its students, whatever their background, to reach their full potential.
 Students from diverse backgrounds are offered the opportunity to benefit from a university education and the University devotes significant resources to outreach activities as well as to its scholarship and bursary programmes.
-An action within the University's Strategic Plan 2014-2019 is to provide a range of bursaries and scholarships that help to attract applications from highly qualified students and help students from under- represented groups to benefit from a Roehampton Degree.

-Over the last year, the University continued to deliver an extensive and well-established programme of targeted outreach activities designed to raise levels of attainment, aspiration and applications among under-represented groups.
+Over the last year, the University continued to deliver an extensive and wellestablished programme of targeted outreach activities designed to raise levels of attainment, aspiration and applications among under-represented groups.
 The University's Schools and Colleges Engagement Team was awarded the AimHigher Award in 2020 for the second consecutive year.
+Bev Pullen was awarded an outstanding contribution award to the network in 2021.
 AimHigher is a collaborative partnership that aims to support students from disadvantaged backgrounds to access Higher Education and their awards recognise 'the extra mile' practitioners go in delivering collaborative outreach activities to young people every year.